6th Guitar Chords

 Extended Chords: Sixth chords can be extended further by adding additional notes, such as ninth or eleventh intervals, which can create even richer and more complex harmonies.

 Piano Voicings: On the piano, sixth chords can be played in various voicings to create different textures.
-Common voicings include root position, first inversion, and second inversion, each offering a distinct sonic quality.
+Common voicings include root position, first inversion, and second inversion, each offering a distinct sound quality.

 Try this